shiven1703/Linkedin-Java-Scraper/README.md

 1) Create a new folder on your system

-2) Copy latest .jar file available in the "EXE" folder of the repo and put it into the folder you created in above step
+2) Copy latest .jar file available in the "EXE" folder of the repo and put it into the folder you created in the above step

 3) Install Chrome